LEON-BROTHER/LEON-BROTHER/README.md

 <h1>That's me</h1>

 Hello there and welcome!<br>
-So I'm just some random dude that can code
+So I'm just some random dude that can code :trollface:
 <br>

 <h2>My Language Skills</h2>